AustrianToast/update/README.md

 # Update

-Update script written in bash for Arch Linux only.
+Update script written in Bash for Arch Linux only.
 Keeps all your pacman and aur packages as well as your flatpaks up to date with one simple script.
 It also backups a list of all your pacman and aur packages and flatpaks.

 ## Requirements